-When constructing a Multi-Tiered System of Supports (MTSS) it is essential to build a robust infrastructure that engages all stakeholders, including students.
+When constructing a Multi-Tiered System of Supports (MTSS), building a robust infrastructure that engages all stakeholders, including students, is essential.
 Engaging our students in developing and refining the MTSS framework helps ensure an approach that meets their needs.

 One of the most common misconceptions about engaging students in this process is that students lack the expertise to provide valid input.

 I know that a change in practice can feel overwhelming, and we don't always know where to start.
-We don't have to completely flip our practice on its head.
-There are a few key places I have found that can have the most impact on student learning, behavior, and outcomes.
+However, we don't have to flip our practice on its head completely.
+I have found a few key places that can have the most impact on student learning, behavior, and outcomes.

 As adults and practitioners, we understand the power of being reflective.
 How can we teach our students reflection practices that help deepen their learning and improve outcomes?

-While the idea of writing standards/objectives on the board may seem routine, it can be a powerful and dynamic way to help our students connect to and reflect on their learning.
+While writing standards/objectives on the board may seem routine, it can be a powerful and dynamic way to help our students connect to and reflect on their learning.
 Really!
 I initially dreaded this strategy, but came to understand its potential when I put these steps into practice:

 Reflective practices as an effective tool aren't confined to academics.
 I recall a lively and intelligent 7th-grade class I taught.
 Serving on a district committee required my absence from the classroom once a month.
-Initially, substitute reports for the class were negative, perplexing me as these were great young people.
-Following a candid conversation with the students, it became apparent that they disliked the substitutes' passive approach.
-I took time to explain to them my role on the committee and what an honor it was to be able to serve.
+Initially, substitute reports for the class were negative, perplexing me, as these were great young people.
+Following a candid conversation with the students, it became apparent they disliked the passive approach of the substitutes.
+I explained my role on the committee and what an honor it was to serve.
 I sought their input for solutions to avoid future negative reports.
 Collaboratively, we devised a plan: if the sub left names, those students spent the next two class periods in the Silent Work Center.
 The students believed this would motivate them during my absence.
-Upon my return after the next absence, four student names were left, leading to their two-class-period confinement.
-The classroom atmosphere that day was subdued, and at the end of class, my students commented on it.
+Upon my return after the next absence, four students' names were left, leading to their two-class-period confinement.
+The classroom atmosphere that day was subdued, and my students commented on it at the end of class.
 We discussed modifying the agreement, and with unanimous agreement, the four students rejoined our learning community the next day.

 The next time I was out, the sub left a glowing report.
 I celebrated with my students, and we talked about what we had learned in this process.
-By collaboratively working through the problem, my students transformed their behavior, we created a shared agreement about what behaviors should and should not be exhibited and we strengthened our learning community.
+By collaboratively working through the problem, my students transformed their behavior.
+We created a shared agreement about what behaviors should and should not be exhibited, and strengthened our learning community.

 Utilizing reflection in our classrooms and schools helps students make meaning and leads us to practices and policies that truly support students.

 How can schools as a whole and school districts include student voices?
-I can think of two significant examples from my time as a district administrator that resulted in significant shifts in practice and policy.
+I can think of two significant examples from my time as a district administrator that led to significant shifts in practice and policy.

 I received a call one day from an elementary school administrator.
-There was a group of students who kept being sent to the office for behavior infractions.
-The school leadership team wondered if I had some ideas for strategies they could implement to change this trajectory.
+A group of students kept being sent to the office for behavioral infractions.
+The school leadership team wondered if I had ideas for strategies they could implement to change this trajectory.
 My first question was, "Have you talked to the students?"
 When the reply was "No," I suggested this as a first step.
 I set up the structure for a student focus group, and we brought the students together.

-Social-emotional health, wait time, equitable response opportunities…their language is different, but what these students shared can all be connected back to research and what we know to be best practices!
+Appropriate response opportunities may be expressed differently, but the insights these students shared all connect to research and established best practices!
 The school leadership team listened to this conversation.
 And created a plan for professional learning to help build the capacity to infuse best practices daily at their school.

-In my role as the Director for Student Engagement, I established student focus groups of middle and high school students, and they often reached out to me with concerns.
-One day I received an invitation to a student-led protest planning meeting.
+As the Director for Student Engagement, I established middle and high school student focus groups, who often contacted me with concerns.
+One day, I received an invitation to a student-led protest planning meeting.
 Intrigued, I attended the meeting.
 The students expressed dissatisfaction with our district's approach to supporting student mental health.
-Their concern was in direct contrast to the ongoing adult stakeholder meetings I had been attending for months.
+Their concern was in direct contrast to the ongoing adult stakeholder meetings I attended for months.

 Ready to implement similar approaches in your classroom, school, or district?
 Here are some actionable steps you can take.